MtMNC/ranked-voting/README.md

 #### Getting an API key

-`create-voter-spreadsheet.py` fetches data from the Discourse API, which requires appropriate credentials.
+`create_voter_spreadsheet.py` fetches data from the Discourse API, which requires appropriate credentials.
 Get an API key through the Discourse admin panel.
-Save it in a file called `api-credentials.txt` located in the same folder as `create-voter-spreadsheet.py`.
+Save it in a file called `api_credentials.txt` located in the same folder as `create_voter_spreadsheet.py`.
 The file should contain the API key, then a space, then the key's corresponding username, as shown below.

 ```
 key username